Krillh/Airzlinshire/Majel/Alphabet And Phonemes.md

-## Phoneme Structure
+## Syllable Structure
-The language of Maje
+The language of Majel consists of purely open syllables.
+All syllables follow CV with a monophthong, or CVV with a diphthong.